-The primary means the British had at striking far-off targets with a nuke; a huge missile (looking somewhat like a vastly overgrown Bullpup) with an equally huge warhead over 1 megaton and capable of speeds over Mach 2 with a range of over 150 miles.
+The primary means the British had at striking far-off targets with a nuke; a huge missile (looking somewhat like a vastly overgrown Bullpup) with an equally huge warhead over 1 megaton (Red Snow) and capable of speeds over Mach 2 with a range of over 150 miles.
 Designed to give the Vulcan a bit of an edge in survivability by allowing the launching craft to stay outside of Soviet defenses; the Victor was more or less designed around it.
-Soviet defenses caught up with it though, despite its long range, and it was retired in favor of the aforementioned Skybolt; Vulcans and Victors were pressed to use free-fall "dumb" nukes after the Skybolt's cancellation.
+Soviet defenses caught up with it though, despite its long range, it was in service from 1963 to 1970 when all V-bombers were withdrawn from their main deterrent role.

 Not much more needs to be said that is not in Superior Firepower.
 Carrier and land-based versions.
 The former had the problem that the Ark Royal was just a bit smaller than the US carriers and was retired with that carrier in 1978 as the Fleet Air Arm (the Royal Navy's aircraft section) went STOVL.

 An Anglo-French project to build a supersonic air support aircraft, which started off as separate trainer ideas.
 Not fitted with a radar, it was Sidewinder-capable.
 It was exported and is still under licensed production in India.
 In RAF service, it underwent a number of upgrades.
 However, the aircraft was controversially retired in 2007 as the Eurofighter Typhoon came in to save money- those in favour argued it was obsolete, those against disagreed..

 Developed as part of the multi-national Multi-Role Combat Aircraft programme, this variant (there are electronic warfare and interceptor versions too, the latter about to retire) is in service with a number of countries.
 Successor to the Vulcan, this is a swing-wing two-seater strike aircraft.
 All remaining now converted to GR.4 standard and used solely in the conventional role.
 One notable squadron they serve with is 617 Squadron- "The Dam Busters".